Access to journals is primarily via OpenAthens. Additional titles can be requested from the university collection if not available remotely.

 See the OpenAthens tab for details of how to register.

 In some cases you may find an Open Access version of an article you are looking for on the web.
-Unpaywall has a handy browser plug in to check for legally available copies.
+A range of options for discovering Open content have been prepared by our Research Support team https://libguides.kcl.ac.uk/covid/fulltext

 If you are searching for a topic or subject rather than a specific article you might like to search the literature using the NHS tailored system.
 There are databases that cover all of the professions working in the NHS.